ray-project/ray/doc/source/rllib-concepts.rst

         make_policy_optimizer=make_async_optimizer)

+The ``with_updates`` method that we use here is also available for Torch and TF policies built from templates.

 Now let's take a look at the ``update_kl`` function.
 This is used to adaptively adjust the KL penalty coefficient on the PPO loss, which bounds the policy change per training step.
 You'll notice the code handles both single and multi-agent cases (where there are be multiple policies each with different KL coeffs):

 .. code-block:: python